The Snow White Murder Case Review

 Director: Yoshihiro Nakamura

-A young woman working at a cosmetic company is interrogated with regards to the murder of her beautiful co-worker.
+A young woman working at a cosmetic company is interrogated with regard to the murder of her beautiful co-worker.

 When I undertook Film studies, I learned how the internet has granted us unlimited access to knowledge, but besides this, the internet has not given us the ability to acquire the truth, and The Snow White Murder Case (based upon the text by Kanae Minato, which I am yet to read) is a marvelous example of this unfortunate fact.